yugabyte/ybu/TFE/YBU-31/ybu-31.md

 ### Launch the EC2

-Once the VPC, security group, IAM role, subnets, routing table entry, and Internet Gateway have been set up as required in the region us-west-2, you can proceed with launching the EC2 instance using an AMI.
+Once the VPC, security group, IAM role, subnets, routing table entry, and internet gateway have been set up as required in the region us-west-2, you can proceed with launching the EC2 instance using an AMI.
 The EC2 instance will perform as the server that will host the Yugabyte Platform Management Console.

 To begin, log into the Amazon account and navigate to the EC2 console to launch an instance with the following specifications: